Pembury: Other churches

 Pembury Baptist Church is located in Romford Road.

 St Anselm Roman Catholic church is located on Lower Green Road, near the village green.
 A parish within the Archdiocese of Southwark, in 2011 it also became home to a group from the Ordinariate of Our Lady of Walsingham.

 Transport

-Pembury has two by-passes, both constructed in the mid-1980s.
+Pembury has two bypasses, both constructed in the mid-1980s.
 The A21 bypass is a dual-carriageway road running through lower ground to the south of the village between the Longfield Road roundabout near North Farm, Tunbridge Wells and the Kippings Cross roundabout to the east of the village.
 Prior to the construction of this bypass, vehicles travelling between London and Hastings had to drive through the village centre via the High Street and Hastings Road.

 The A228 bypass is a single-carriageway road passing through woodland to the north and west of the village, linking Woodsgate Corner and the A264 with Maidstone Road at the northern end of the village near Pippins Farm and Downingbury Farm.

 Pembury is not directly served by rail, the nearest stations being at Tunbridge Wells, High Brooms, Tonbridge and Paddock Wood.

 A segregated cycle route links Pembury to Tunbridge Wells town centre.